krullulon/DigiCertQuiz/QUIZ_ARCHITECTURE_PLAN.md

 - ✅ Safe updates (only if higher)
 - ✅ Server timestamps; resistant to client clock skew
 - ✅ Clear partitioning per quiz

+### Screenshot Leaderboard Consumption
+- Reads the same per-quiz collection and applies the existing sort: score desc, then timestamp desc
+- Displays Top 30 instead of Top 25 and uses a fixed, compact layout suitable for 1920×1080

 ---